jmotah/Three-Trios/out/production/ThreeTriosBetter/README.txt

 CHANGES FROM PREVIOUS WORK:
 - Moved the TextualView class into a sub package called text
 - Added view interface
-- Added a get color method within the Playercolor enum
+- Added a get color method within the PlayerColor enum and a color associated to each PlayerColor within the enum
+- Made fields private
+- Refactored Source Organization to match MVC more